DFHack/dfhack/docs/dev/data-identity.rst

 Declaring a ``struct_identity`` in a plugin that is the child of another ``struct_identity`` will also result in a potentially dangling reference to that identity in the ``child`` vector of the parent identity, which means this must also be approached with caution.

+A final note: because most instances of ``type_identity`` are statically constructed and their construction is scattered across multiple translation units, it is _not_ safe to cross-reference one ``type_identity`` instance during the instantiation of another, because the order in which statically constructed objects are instantiated in C++ is unspecified for objects defined in different translation units.
+Specifically, this means that the constructor for a ``type_identity`` instance must use care in using ``identity_traits<T>::get`` to get the identity object of some other type because that type's identity object may not have been constructed yet.

 Namespace issues
 ================